The Story Of Hansel & Gretel

 ‘The wind, the wind, it’s only the wind,’ replied Hansel.

-The children were terrified.
+The children were frozen in fear.

-‘Dear children, come close as my eyesight is very weak,’ said the old lady, ‘You are far too young to be out here in this dangerous wood all alone.
+‘Dear children, come close as my eyesight is very weak,’ spluttered the old lady, ‘You are far too young to be out here in this dangerous wood all alone.
 Come in and stay with me for a while.’

 As she spoke she seized the children by the scruff of the neck, marched them inside, and sat them at the kitchen table.